-In the meantime, the WBS’s “baby steps” approach has led to the successful development of other parts of the Wabash property, including the Sorauren Fieldhouse (2008) and soon, the Town Square, in the vacant space between the Fieldhouse and the linseed factory.
-The WBS’s current campaign is focused on the Town Square.
+In the meantime, the WBS’s “baby steps” approach has led to the successful development of other parts of the Wabash property, including the Sorauren Fieldhouse (2008) and the Town Square, opened in July 2014 in the vacant space between the Fieldhouse and the linseed factory.
+The WBS’s current campaign is focused on Phase 2 of the Town Square.

-Below are some of the images and plans from the 2009 report (note the current Town Square plan — see above — has changed somwhat from the earlier plans below).
+Below are some of the images and plans from the 2009 report (note the current Town Square plan — see above — has changed somewhat from the earlier plans below).